Logeswaran123/Udacity_Intel_Edge_AI/Computer_Pointer_Controller/README.md

 ## Arguments Documentation

-Following are commanda line arguments that can use for while running the main.py file ` python main.py `:-
+Following are command line arguments that can be used while running the main.py file ` python main.py `
 ```
   1. -h                : Information about all the command line arguments.
   2. -fd    (required) : Path to a face detection model xml file.